river16/river16.github.io/version-control/git-definitions.md

 # Git Definitions

+THIS IS A MINOR CHANGE TO THIS NEWFEATURE BRANCH FILE

 **Instructions: ** Define each of the following Git concepts.

 * What is version control?
 Why is it useful?